 Getting a DLP resin printer is a good start.
 You’ll need a lot of extra things to keep you safe and get your prints from the build plate to the point where they can actually be used.
 You can look at the DLP resin workflow article HERE to see where the items are used.

 The links here are to Amazon.Com or to other specific manufacturers.
 They are affiliate links, which means that should you use them to purchase, I will get a kickback from the website seller.
 This does not change the price to you at all!
 So no charge to you and help to me!
 Thanks very much!

 It’s important not to use a metal spatula on either the resin tank or the build plate.
 Many printers come with a small plastic spatula, and that’s good enough.
-If you didn’t get one, or need a replacement, this is a good one.
+If you didn’t get one, or need a replacement, here are some.